Skip to main content

 ADAPTIVE EQUIPMENT

 Adaptive equipment is defined as specific types of equipment captured on the LTCFS that an individual may use to safely complete an ADL.
-Screeners should only select the adaptive equipment the person currently needs, has, and is using.
-The only exception to “need, have, and use” is prosthesis in 5.9 Mobility in Home.
+Screeners should only select the adaptive equipment the person currently has, needs, and uses.
+The only exception to “has, needs, and uses” is prosthesis in 5.9 Mobility in Home.
 Prosthesis should be selected if the person has a prosthesis; regular use or use only in the home are not requirements.

 Adaptive equipment options for Mobility in Home include: